normansolutions/normansolutions.github.io/content/Automating Azure App Registrations with PowerShell.md

 * Create a local certificate and upload to the newly created App Reg
 * Export PFX certificate

-_Please be advised this is more a reference script; I have removed any logging aspects (which are usually an absolute <strong>must</strong> for auditing and debugging) and of course you may wish to <strong>not</strong> create self-signed certificates etc. This should be seen purely as a proof of concept starting point for your own requirements._
+_Please be advised this is more a reference script; I have removed any logging aspects (which are usually an absolute <strong>must</strong> for auditing and debugging) and of course, you may wish to <strong>not</strong> create self-signed certificates etc. This should be seen purely as a proof of concept starting point for your own requirements._

 ## **The PowerShell Solution**